 Step 4: Fill and seal your barrel

 Then seal the barrel with the bung.
 Make sure it sits tight so no air can come in.
 In theory, you created an airtight environment now.
-Like I explained before, the barrel is never 100% airtight, and you have to plan for the angel’s share.
+As I explained before, the barrel is never 100% airtight, and you have to plan for the angel's share.